-The Company has incurred significant operating losses over the past several fiscal years, and as at December 31, 2011 has a working capital deficiency of \$4,617,285 (December 31, 2010: \$3,964,476), an accumulated deficit of \$53,162,690 (December 31, 2010: \$52,546,193), limited resources and no source of operating cash flow.
 The ability of the Company to continue as a going concern is dependent upon the Company's ability to generate future profitable operations and receive continued financial support from its exploration partners and shareholders.
-At December 31, 2011 and 2010, the Company accrued a \$5,000,000 contractual obligation payable to Teck.
+At March 31, 2012 and December 31, 2011, the Company accrued a \$5,000,000 contractual obligation payable to Teck.
 However, as KGHM exercised its development option on April 2, 2012, this obligation was transferred on that date to KGHM Ajax.
-Additionally, on March 15, 2012, the Company completed a non-brokered private placement for gross proceeds of \$3,178,300 which involved the issuance of 14,446,818 Units at price of \$0.22 per Unit.
 Accordingly, as of the date of this MD&A the Company has sufficient resources to fund its 2012 operations.

-Other outstanding contractual obligations include rent of Vancouver office space in which the lease terminates on March 31, 2013.
+Other outstanding commitments of the Company include rent of Vancouver office space in which the lease terminates on March 31, 2013.
 The cost of the premises is shared among the Company and three other companies.
 In addition, the Company entered into a three-year lease agreement for office space in Toronto, commencing February 1, 2011.
-The Company's proportionate share of minimum annual rental payments under these office lease arrangements are as follows: 2012 - \$196,739, 2013 - \$86,859 and 2014 - \$4,186.
+The Company's proportionate share of minimum annual rental payments under these office lease arrangements are as follows: The remainder of 2012 - \$147,554, 2013 - \$86,859 and 2014 - \$4,186.